link0ff/link0ff.github.io/en/music/claps.md

 title: Clapping hands
 layout: category
 ---
-I'm fascinated by songs that include synchronized hand clapping, when people clap their hands in unison as an accompaniment to the rhythm of music.
+I'm fascinated by the songs that include synchronized hand clapping, when people clap their hands in unison as an accompaniment to the rhythm of music.